dscnsec/DSC-NSEC-Forum-APP/README.md

 #### Breif Description

-The DSC NSEC Forum is a platform for disccussion of technical queries, new tecchnology topics and much more.
+The DSC NSEC Forum is a platform for discussion of technical queries, new technology topics and much more.
 The forum is accessible at - [forum.dscnsec.com](https://forum.dscnsec.com).

 The chief idea of this project is to make an android/iOS application that will be able to substitute the use of the website for the mobile users.
 The application should have all the features that the forum currently supports which includes: